Find a Yacht

 Italy Yacht and Catamaran Charter

-We'll help you find the right Yacht Charter in Italy!
-We have yachts and catamarans ready to sail from 4 bases across Italy!
+We have incredible yachts and catamarans ready to sail from 4 bases across Italy!

 Sailing around Italy

 Sailing in Italy is an idyllic way to spend the summer - there's splendid views, glorious sunshine, reliable winds, and plenty to explore - including volcanoes, beaches and ancient harbours.
 Of course, there's also outstanding food and wine when you're on land, which makes any holiday doubly spell-binding.

 Italy is the third most popular cruising ground in Europe for charter boats, with multiple clusters of islands to hop around and a coastline of such immense beauty that over there are over 10 million visitors to places like the Amalfi coast, Cinque Terre or Portofino - and that's not even including the fine beaches - and the coastline is even more special and incredible when viewed from your own yacht or catamaran!

 Don't just dream of sailing along the Amalfi coast to throw down the anchor in glamorous Capri, or visiting the pristine Maddalena islands (where Nelson once stationed his naval ships to battle Napoleon) and the exclusive Costa Smeralda, or sampling fresh pasta, the best pizza in the world, or Limoncello made from the local trees in Sicily - get out there and do it!
 We can help you find and book your ideal yacht or catamaran!